Thousands of service members saying no to COVID-19 vaccine

 The officer said one Marine, citing a widely circulated and false conspiracy theory, said: “I heard that this thing is actually a tracking device.”
 The medical staff, said the officer, quickly debunked that theory, and pointed to the Marine’s cellphone, noting that it’s an effective tracker.

-Other frequent questions revolved around possible side effects or health concerns, including the vaccine’s possible impact on pregnant women.
+Other frequent questions revolved around possible side effects or health concerns, including for pregnant women.
 Army, Navy and Air Force officials say they hear much the same.

 The Marine Corps is a relatively small service and troops are generally younger.
 Similar to the general population, younger service members are more likely to decline or ask to wait.
 In many cases, military commanders said, younger troops say they have had the coronavirus or known others who had it, and concluded it was not bad.